Stimulus deal could block lawsuits over COVID-19 deaths of workers

 The Safe to Work Act dramatically raises the burden of proof to file or win a suit, consumer advocates say.
 The bill requires would-be plaintiffs to list everywhere they've been in the 14 days prior to contracting the virus and explain why they did not get sick in every one of those places.

-Notably, the measure would shield businesses from coronavirus claims so long as they followed any — but not all —federal, state or local safety regulations.
-Because those guidelines vary widely in rigor, that would effectively allow organizations to pick and choose the rules they want to follow, creating a "race to the bottom," according to more than 140 consumer and civil rights groups who oppose the bill.
+Notably, the measure would shield businesses from coronavirus claims so long as they followed any — but not all — federal, state or local safety regulations.
+Because those guidelines vary widely in rigor, that would effectively allow organizations to pick and choose the rules they want to follow, creating a "race to the bottom," according to more than 140 consumer and civil rights groups that oppose the bill.

 "If you give companies blanket immunity, you remove the financial incentives for them to make things safe," said Robert Mongeluzzi, a personal-injury lawyer in Philadelphia.